cooperwalbrun/terraform-manager/README.md

 * Automatic pagination for applicable Terraform API endpoints (when your organization has enough workspaces to mandate pagination)
 * Designed to be usable as either a CLI tool or called from Python code:
-    * System exits are centralized to the CLI entrypoint
+    * System exits are centralized at the CLI entrypoint
     * All console output is suppressed by default (opt-in)
 * Powerful functionality for selecting an organization's workspaces to target with operations:
     * Select workspaces in either whitelist or blacklist style